top of page

 Imagine a five-year-old sitting in a sandbox.
 Her hands are covered in sand, and a few Barbie dolls are scattered nearby.
 In front of her, an entire imaginary world is unfolding with characters, relationships, storylines, and endless possibilities.
 She’s fully engaged.
 No one is watching.
 No one is evaluating.
 No one is asking what the point is.

-She isn’t wondering if the world she has just created is wrong or not good enough, and she certainly isn't thinking about if she is “the creative type"or not - she’s just playing.
+She isn’t wondering if the world she has just created is wrong or not good enough.
+She certainly isn't thinking about whether she is “the creative type" or not—she’s just playing.

 Somewhere along the way, many of us stopped doing this.
 We stopped giving ourselves time to imagine without pressure, to explore without a goal, or to create without needing it to be good, useful, or impressive.
 Creativity slowly became something reserved for “artists,” while many of us quietly opted out.